Mhamedben/buzzline-02-Mhamed/README.md

 In this task, we will download, install, configure, and start a local Kafka service.

-1. Install Windows Subsystem for Linux (Windows machines only)
+1. Install Windows Subsystem for Linux (Windows machines only) wsl --install -d Ubuntu
+After installation, create a username and password for Ubuntu.
 2. Install Kafka Streaming Platform
+Kafka requires Java to run.
+Install it with the following commands.

+sudo apt update
+sudo apt install openjdk-17-jdk java --version
 3. Start the Zookeeper service (leave the terminal open).
 4. Start the Kafka service (leave the terminal open).